-The real test would come when I got to a dark site—first light was at a friend's substantially light polluted observatory—and took the pictures that were the main reason I’d shelled out the bucks for a new GEM.
+The real test would come when I got to a dark site—first light was a somewhat abortive outing at a friend's light polluted observatory—and took the pictures that were the main reason I’d shelled out the bucks for a new GEM.
 You can read about my adventure Down Chiefland Way in January ‘08 here, but to sum up: it was a little chilly for Florida, but the mount worked a treat.
 It auto-guided very well.

 I didn’t know just how well until later, when I discovered that with my particular Atlas’ version of motor control board I needed to tweak R.A. tracking speed when using EQMOD.
 Much of the credit for the ease with which I was able to take pictures goes to the wonderful PHD Guiding software—it just locked on despite my motor speed faux pas—but Atlas certainly did his part.
 The combination of my Canon DSLR and Craig Stark’s PHD and his image acquisition/processing program, Nebulosity, was a winner.
 Heck, even the owner of a big AP mount and a big-chip SBIG camera was impressed by what my humble gear produced.